 Against this backdrop, this review examines the intersections of small-scale agriculture, women’s empowerment, and food security in coastal South Asia.
 It synthesizes empirical research, policy analysis, and theoretical perspectives to (i) explore how environmental and socio-economic factors shape women’s agricultural roles, (ii) assess the implications for household and community food security, and (iii) identify policy and practice pathways that strengthen empowerment and resilience.
 The proposed conceptual framework links gender empowerment and food security with climate-resilient agricultural systems, offering actionable insights for policymakers, development practitioners, researchers, and coastal communities alike.

-2. METHODS
+2. METHODOLOGY

 This review integrates elements of both systematic and narrative approaches.
 A fully systematic design was adopted for the search and selection process to ensure transparency, replicability, and comprehensive coverage of relevant evidence, while the narrative dimension allowed for contextual interpretation, thematic synthesis, and integration of diverse evidence types that do not readily lend themselves to meta-analysis.
 This hybrid approach was chosen to balance methodological rigor with the flexibility required to address a multidisciplinary topic spanning gender, agriculture, and climate resilience.